opnsense/docs/source/legal.rst

 Packages and ports
 ------------------
 OPNsense includes various freely available software packages and ports.
-The current ports are listed `here <https://github.com/opnsense/tools/blob/master/config/latest/ports.conf>`__.
+The current ports are listed in a file named `ports.conf` found in a directory with a version number  `here <https://github.com/opnsense/tools/tree/master/config>`__.

 The authors of OPNsense would like to thank all contributors for their efforts.